 Wake up to the sound of birds along the Klaserie River, rising early for one more game drive this morning.
 The final day kicks off with a 4x4 game drive in the Big Five territory of Thornybush Private Game Reserve.

-After our last rewarding game drive we have a hearty breakfast back at the lovely lodge.
+After our last rewarding game drive, we have a hearty breakfast back at the lovely lodge.
 Then it is time to return to the bush bar in Hoedspruit, for the transfer back to Johannesburg.
-Back in the bustling city you are transferred to the O.R.
-Tambo International Airport or one of the selected drop-off points (between 18:00 and 19:00), bringing our marvellous Kruger River Lodge Safari to a close.
+Back in the bustling city, you are transferred to the O.R.
+Tambo International Airport (between 18:00 and 19:00), bringing our marvellous Kruger River Lodge Safari to a close.

 The lodge offers an exciting range of activities, including game viewing day trips to the world-renowned Kruger National Park.
 The river lodge also conducts open-sided 4x4 game drives in top reserves of the Greater Kruger area - Thornybush Game Reserve and Tshukudu Game Reserve.
 On this safari guests also enjoy a morning bush walk in the private reserve of the lodge and a boat cruise on the Blyde River.

-As a family-owned and operated establishment this intimate lodge has a welcoming home-away-from-home ambiance, bringing guests warm South African hospitality.
+As a family-owned and operated establishment, this intimate lodge has a welcoming home-away-from-home ambience, bringing guests warm South African hospitality.